-On the south side of the house, the space was fairly narrow, I put in raised beds but the beds were going to be too close to the fence to get enough sunlight to grow vegetables.
+On the south side of the house, the space was a little narrow, I put in raised beds but the beds were going to be too close to the fence to get enough sunlight to grow vegetables.
 After puzzling it over for months, I decided to put up clear corrugated plastic panels to let enough light through to keep my vegetables growing.
-These improved plastic panels shouldn’t get brittle and try yellow like the plastic you remember on your grandma’s greenhouse.
+These improved plastic panels shouldn’t get brittle and try yellow like the plastic of your grandma’s greenhouse.

 Here’s the front ‘fancier’ part of the fence, after surviving the snowy, windy winter.
 I’m sad (and ashamed) to say that my gates didn’t fare as well.
 They were taken out, ripped off in 2 different wind storms.
 I don’t even have a picture of the wreckage because I was too sad and mad to photograph the wreckage.
 Mean Old Mother Nature.
 So, now I re-engineer better, stronger gates and pray every time the wind blows that they will survive, and that I won’t ever have to rebuild them, ever again.